What every best Space Heaters has:

 Every winter, we hear of at least some space-heater related accidents, sometimes with tragic results.
-According to the National Fire Protection Association (NFPA), and based on statistics compiled from 2007 to 2011, one-third of home heating fires and four-fifths of home heating fire deaths involve space heaters.
+According to the National Fire Protection Association (NFPA), and based on statistics compiled from 2009 to 2013, 40 percent of home heating fires and 84 percent of home heating fire deaths involve either stationary or portable space heaters.
 However, when selected wisely and used correctly, space heaters can be quite safe to use.

 Buying a safe space heater is only half the battle, using it safely is the other half.
-We found a number of solid, easy-to-follow recommendations from a number of authorities.
+We found a number of solid, easy-to-follow recommendations for doing so from several authorities.
 Those include the Consumer Product Safety Commission (CPSC), the Electrical Safety Foundation International (ESFI), the NFPA, the DOE and others.

 Space heaters should only be used under the direct supervision of a responsible adult.
 Children and pets should be kept away.
 Turn off the space heater every time you leave the area.
 Don't go to bed with the space heater on, and don't use it if there's a person sleeping in the room.